 Mona: Tulsa French lesson instructor

-...literature from Cairo University, and a minor in Arabic.
+...from a French school in Egypt (Sacre-coeur).
+I have a BA in French literature from Cairo University, and a minor in Arabic.
 I've been teaching French at Tulsa Community College since 2006.
 I also have years of experience teaching Arabic to elementary and middle school students at a private school in Tulsa, as well as teaching Arabic to adult learners at Sunday schools.
 I master three languages: Arabic , French and English.
-I am very patient and positive and I use different methods in teaching to make sure...
+I am very...

 Education & Certification